Mixed 3-manifolds are virtually special

 The generators of the Artin group correspond to the hyperplanes of $X$.
 Each edge of $X$ dual to a hyperplane $A\subset X$ is mapped by the local isometry to an edge of $R(X)$ labeled by the generator corresponding to $A$.
 Note that $R(X)$ is compact special.

 Our goal is to revisit and strengthen hyperplane separability and double hyperplane separability established in \cite{HW} for compact special cube complexes.
-The starting point and the main tool is the following. \begin{thm}[{\cite[Cor 6.7]{HW}}] Let $Y\rightarrow X$ be a local isometry of a compact cube complex $Y$ into a special cube complex $X$.
-There is a finite cover $\widehat{X}\rightarrow X$, called the \emph{canonical completion} of $Y\rightarrow X$, to which $Y$ lifts and a \emph{canonical retraction} map $\widehat{X}\rightarrow Y\subset \widehat{X}$, restricting to identity on $Y$, which is possibly not cellular, but continuous and maps hyperplanes of $\widehat{X}$ intersecting $Y$ into themselves. \end{thm}
+The starting point and the main tool is the following. \begin{thm}[{\cite[Cor 6.7]{HW}}] Let $Y\rightarrow X$ be a local isometry from a compact cube complex $Y$ to a special cube complex $X$.
+There is a finite cover $\widehat{X}\rightarrow X$, called the \emph{canonical completion} of $Y\rightarrow X$, to which $Y$ lifts and a \emph{canonical retraction} map $\widehat{X}\rightarrow Y\subset \widehat{X}$, restricting to the identity on $Y$, which is continuous and maps hyperplanes of $\widehat{X}$ intersecting $Y$ into themselves. \end{thm}

-If one first subdivides $X$ (or takes an appropriate cover) to eliminate indirect self-osculations then the retraction can be made cellular.
+If one first subdivides $X$ (or takes an appropriate cover) to eliminate indirect self-osculations, then the canonical retraction can be made cellular.

-All paths we discuss in $X$ are assumed to be combinatorial.
+All paths that we discuss in $X$ are assumed to be combinatorial.
 Let $\systole{X}$ denote the minimum of the lengths of essential closed paths in $X$ or $\infty$ if $X$ is contractible.

 \begin{lem} Let $X$ be a special cube complex with finitely many hyperplanes.
-Then for each $d>0$ there is a finite cover $\widehat{X}$ of $X$ with $\systole{\widehat{X}}>d$. \end{lem}
+Then for each $d$ there is a finite cover $\widehat{X}$ of $X$ with $\systole{\widehat{X}}>d$. \end{lem}

-Note that this property is preserved under passing to further covers.
+Note that the above property is preserved when passing to further covers.